camunda-community-hub/connector-sdk-nodejs/connector-runtime-worker/README.md

 - Add any environment variables that are needed for your connectors' secrets

-- Put your Camunda 8 API credentials in a file `.env` in the project.
+- Put your Camunda 8 API credentials and any connector secrets in a file `.env` in the project.

 - Run the Docker container with the following command: